 Interview With Yi Sun, The 1st Winner In Hum3D’s Three D Gun 2 Competitio

-It is our honor to have an interview with Yi Sun, the first place winner in Hum3D’s Three D Gun 2 Competition, which is also sponsored by Fox Renderfarm, a leading render farm service provider in CG industry.
+It is our honor to have an interview with Yi Sun, the first place winner in Hum3D’s Three D Gun 2 Competition, which is also sponsored by Fox Renderfarm, a leading service provider in CG industry.
 Share this interview with everyone, here are the dialogue between Fox Renderfarm and Yi Sun.

 Fox Renderfarm: Hi, Yi Sun, congratulations to winning the 1st place in this contest, thanks so much for taking your time to have the interview with us.
 Firstly, would you please give a brief introduction about yourself?